Today, I want to talk with you about the power of taglines.

 Change Management needed a tagline to complete the rebrand we developed.
 The perfect answer: Never stop conquering.

-One photographer whose focus was weddings asked me how to convey that since the “wedding photography” space is highly competitive.
+One photographer focused on weddings asked me how to convey that since the “wedding photography” space is highly competitive.
 My response?
 “True love is worth a shot.”
-I was just told by her mentor, she’s now crushing it.
+I was just told by her mentor that she’s now crushing it.

-For those who are counters, that was 15, but here is one more (yes, that’s 16 examples) that I have to include.
+For those who are counters, that was 15, but here is one more (yes, 16 examples) that I must include.
 Imagine this: a startup wants a boutique burger joint that merges a love of trains with a love of burgers.
 OMG.
 So, after getting my wits around this one, it hit me… (you sitting down?): Chew.
 Chew.
-I told you, I had to include it.
+I told you I had to include it.